 Dispensational Premillennialists take the liberty of assuming not only a 7 or 3.5 year tribulation period, but they also insert a thousand year kingdom after Jesus comes back, where they say He will reign as King on this present earth.
 Thus, their position requires them to make assumptions in order to maintain their view of end time prophecy.

-Note 2: To be clear, Amillennialism does not see a millennial kingdom taught in Scripture, but rather, it sees that upon the return of Christ and the resurrection, we’re ushered into the Eternal Kingdom of the “new heaven and new earth” (Rev 21:1).
+Note 2: Amillennialism does not believe Scripture teaches an earthly millennial kingdom upon the return of Christ—but rather, it sees that upon the return of Christ and the resurrection, we’re ushered into the Eternal Kingdom of the “new heaven and new earth” (Rev 21:1).
 This viewpoint is consistent with what’s taught in this Olivet Discourse.
 We don’t have to make assumptions about anything.
 We don’t have to insert our position into the text, but simply accept it as Jesus gives it to us.
+We’re in the millennium now, which covers the whole Church age up to the time of Christ’s return.

 (Matthew 24:32-33) – 32 Learn this parable from the fig tree: Whenever its branch becomes tender and puts out its leaves, you know that summer is near.
 33 So also you, when you see all these things, know that he is near, right at the door.